-Brown fat, also called brown adipose tissue, is a special type of body fat that is turned on, or activated, when you get cold.
+Brown fat, also called brown adipose tissue, is a special type of body fat that is turned on (activated) when you get cold.
 Brown fat produces heat to help maintain your body temperature in cold conditions.

 - Hensrud DD (expert opinion).
 Mayo Clinic, Rochester, Minn.
-Aug.
-16, 2015.
+Oct.
+8, 2018.

 - Braun K, et al. Non-adrenergic control of lipolysis and thermogenesis in adipose tissues.
 Journal of Experimental Biology.
 2018;221:165381.